polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 As implied by our Module Events, we will have two functions the user can call in this Substrate Runtime Module:

-1. `store_proof()`: Allow a user to claim an unclaimed proof.
+1. `make_claim()`: Allow a user to claim the existence of a file with a proof.
-2. `erase_proof()`: Allow the owner of a proof to erase their claim.
+2. `revoke_claim()`: Allow the owner of a claim to revoke their claim.

-Here is what that implementation looks like:
+Here are what the module declaration looks like with these these two functions:

 ```rust
 // The module's dispatchable functions.